 - Coconut oil: Coconut oil solidifies when chilled and holds everything together.
 I don’t recommend using other oils in this recipe.

-- Coconut milk: You want to skim off the hard white coconut milk from a can for this recipe.
+- Coconut cream: You want to skim off the hard white layer from a can of full-fat coconut milk for this recipe.
 The liquid underneath can be saved to add to smoothies or curries.

-Cover the container with plastic wrap or aluminum foil and store in the fridge for up to 5 days.
+Cover the cheesecake pan with a lid, plastic wrap, or aluminum foil, and store this dairy-free cheesecake in the fridge for up to 5 days.
 You can also place the slices in an airtight container, just don’t pile them on top of each other as they will stick together,

 You can also freeze it for up to 3 months, without the toppings.
 Wrap it in plastic wrap and then aluminum foil before placing it in the freezer.

 Absolutely!
-This healthy banana cheesecake can be pre-made a day or two ahead of time.
+This healthy no-bake cheesecake can be pre-made a day or two ahead of time.
 You can also freeze it for up to 3 months, without the toppings.
-Thaw it in the fridge overnight before garnishing and serving.
+Thaw the frozen cheesecake in the fridge overnight before garnishing and serving.

 Have you made this recipe?
 I’d love to know <3 Tag me (@makehealthyrecipes) on Facebook and Instagram, Pin it on Pinterest, and please leave a star rating review below!
 Don’t forget to subscribe to the email list (top right of this page) for sparkly new recipes in your inbox.